armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-0.md

 #### AWS Lambda

 > Note that these updates also require v1.0.8 of the AWS Lambda plugin.

-- Fixed an issue in the UI where a stack trace gets displayed when you try to view functions.
-Note that this also requires v1.0.8 of the AWS Lambda plugin. <!--BOB-30359-->
+- Fixed an issue in the UI where a stack trace gets displayed when you try to view functions. <!--BOB-30359-->
 - Fixed an issue where the UI did not show functions for an application when there are no configured clusters.
 Functions now appear instead of a 404 error. <!--BOB-30260-->
 - Caching behavior and performance have been improved.
 The changes include fixes for the following issues:
   - The Lambda API returns request conflicts (HTTP status 409).